Hughes-Stovin syndrome (HSS) is a vasculitis that predominantly affects large vessels. The disease bears some resemblance to Behçet disease.

 The inferior vena cava (IVC) drains venous blood from the lower trunk, abdomen, pelvis and lower limbs to the right atrium of the heart.

-The IVC is formed by the confluence of the two common iliac veins at the L5 vertebral level.
-The IVC has a retroperitoneal course within the ab...
+The inferior vena cava is formed by the confluence of the two common iliac veins at the L5 vertebral level.
+The IVC has a retroperitoneal cours...

 Inferior vena cava filter, or just IVC filter, is an endovascular device which is typically placed in the infrarenal inferior vena cava (IVC) to prevent pulmonary embolism in selected patients.
 This procedure is most often performed by interventional radiologists under fluoroscopic guidance.